Tanishk04/Tanishk04/README.md

 -👋 Greetings!
 I go by the handle @Tanishk04.
 -👀 My passion lies in the realm of Cloud Technology.
--🌱 I'm in the process of expanding my knowledge in Python development.
+-🌱 I'm in the process of expanding my knowledge in Open-Source.
 -📫 Feel free to contact me at tr15042001@gmail.com.

 ### Languages, Tools, and Skills 🛠